d-jason32/CSC371Week4Homework/README.md

 ## CSC 371 Tuesday 12:15pm Jason Devaraj

 ## GPA Calculator
-    X At least five labels (textviews) and text fields that accept grades for 5 courses.
+1. App has 5 labels and text fields that only accept doubles as grades.

-    X A button with the label “Compute GPA”.
+2. There is a button to compute your GPA.

-    X A Label to display the GPA.
+3. There is a text label to display the GPA.

-    X The app should be called ‘GPA_[your net id]_Calculator’

-    X Select and assign an icon for the app.

-    X Your app should not accept empty fields
+4. The app icon is a graduation cap.
+5. You cannot accept any empty fields.

-    X Your app should display a red background if GPA is less than 60, Yellow for 61-79, and Green for 80 to 100.
+6. The background turns red if the gpa is less than 60, yellow for 60-80, and green if greater than 80.
+7. Added a scrolling view so the app works in landscape and portrait.

     The text on the compute button should be changed to clear form once clicked.

-Additional challenges:

     When you start typing in the fields again after the first GPA calculation, change back the button text to show computed GPA.